IraKorshunova/JavaCompiler/README.md

 This compiler is not completed.
 It contains only lexer and parser.
 Java syntax specification is rededuced.
+Rules of grammar can be found in info/Rules.txt